eduardohki/runlevel0.me/content/_index.md

 #### Do you want to hire me?

-Check out the [services]({{< ref "/services" >}}) page if you are interested to read about my services, past projects and testimonials.
+Check out the [services]({{< ref "/services" >}}) page if you are interested to read about my services, past projects and references.
 I'm open to any professional inquiries via email.